georgringer/news/Documentation/NewsVersatileNewsSystem/Tutorial/HowToAddASimpleNewsSystemToYourSite/Index.rst

          Define pid of tag records

    :Description:
-         Set the Ids of pages which are used for getting the tags
+         Set the Ids of pages which are used for getting the tags.
+The pid can also be set in TsConfig using tx_news.tagPid = 123

  - :Property: